 OpenCV, which stands for Open Source Computer Vision, is a well-known C++ library.
 There are, in fact, many high-level programming languages, such as Java and Python , that also provide support for OpenCV.
 It is a powerful open-source library that supports deep learning frameworks like Torch, TensorFlow and PyTorch .
 It is cross-platform compatible with Windows, macOS, FreeBSD, Linux, NetBSD, and OpenBSD.

 Although mostly used for ML and deep learning , there aren't many C++ developers who use OpenCV, even though it is natively written in C++.
 It comes with many features that include 2,500 optimized algorithms for face recognition, object detection, object classification, 3D model extraction, image search, etc.

 9. POCO C++

 All the libraries mentioned above are open-source so you can download them directly from their official websites.
-Else, you can also use a C++ package manager, which could download the same for you.
+Otherwise, you can also use a C++ package manager to download the same for you.

 People are also reading: